andrewskyboss/milestone-project-02/README.md

    - [Link to a Wireframes for Tablet view ](assets/documents/tab.pdf)
    - [Link to a Wireframes for Mobile view ](assets/documents/mobile.pdf)

-- **Surface plane** - final part of design procedure.
-The project build in a Classical style.
-Cinzel and Rylaway fonts gives easy shapes.
-Shades of Blue, Red and gold are acceptable by the business people as a pleasant and trust.
-Images are very clear and simple.
-First look to the website gives a feeling about website owner.
-Elegant fade in animation gives lightweight and elegance feeling.
+- **Surface plane** - it is a final part of design procedure.
+The project is built in Classical design style with infusions of modern elements.
+Abril Fatface font gives additional modern design inclusions.
+This font curves are not traditional for Travel websites design.
+It looks more from fashion magazine designs and brings more stylish look.
+Pale Shades of Blue, Red and green are very pleasant.
+Colors are associated with water, sun and summer grass.
+Images are very colourful and attract attention.
+Website gives a holydays feeling.
+Same as semi-transparent and grey backgrounds, sliding and fade in animation gives lightweight and elegance.

 #### Colors
 The main inspiration of the colors started from the Oxford Blue color.